Best Trading Platforms in Switzerland (2026): Safe Brokers

 Quick Summary – Best Trading Platforms in Switzerland at a Glance

-• Interactive Brokers: Best for multi-market stocks/ETFs and professional-grade execution in Switzerland
+• Swissquote: Best for Swiss-first banking-style access and multi-asset investing in Switzerland

-• CMC Markets: Best for active CFD traders who prioritize platform tooling
+• IG: Best for active traders who want robust derivatives tooling

 Is Online Trading Legal and Regulated in Switzerland?